Erasing Vs. Deleting: Are Your ‘Deleted’ Files Truly Gone?

 Russ Ernst As Blancco CTO, Russ drives product strategy and execution across our Blancco solutions suite.
 At IT and data security industry conferences, he addresses data lifecycle management, end-of-life IT management, and data sanitization best practices.
 He also covers how organizations can reach their sustainability goals and fuel the circular economy through secure disposal processes.
 In addition to the Blancco website, you'll find his insights in Recycling Today, Security Boulevard, Data Center Knowledge, Business Insider, and The Fast Mode, as well as in the upcoming book, Net Zeros and Ones: How Data Erasure Promotes Sustainability, Privacy, and Security.

-With data in active environments creating a large area of vulnerability, organizations must have a plan of action for safeguarding sensitive, but no longer needed, files and folders.
-If these files and folders are past retention, or no longer serve a business purpose, the best thing to do is to remove them completely, reducing the data attack surface that you have to manage.
+With unnecessary data in active environments creating significant vulnerabilities and financial costs, organizations must have a plan of action for safeguarding sensitive, but no longer needed, files and folders.

 Privacy for Sale: Data Security Risks in the Second-hand IT Asset Marketplace

-What happens to data when businesses are unknowingly using inadequate data destruction methods to reduce surplus data?
+What happens to data when businesses unknowingly use inadequate data destruction methods to reduce surplus data?

-They’re not only left with a false sense of security, but massive amounts of information (like emails, confidential documents, and other sensitive information) are at risk of being exposed and falling into the wrong hands.
+They’re not only left with a false sense of security, but massive amounts of data (like emails, confidential documents, and other sensitive information) that are at risk of being exposed and falling into the wrong hands.

-Alongside breach risk, tougher data protection rules, such as Europe’s General Data Protection Regulation (GDPR) and the California Privacy Rights Act (CPRA), mean that businesses can’t afford to be lax with information management.
+Alongside breach risk, tougher data protection rules, such as Europe’s General Data Protection Regulation (GDPR), the California Privacy Rights Act (CPRA), and the New Jersey Privacy Act (NJPA), mean that businesses can’t afford to be lax with information management.

-The GDPR and CPRA “are driving the same storage limitation principle, which supports that organizations need to delete personal data when it’s no longer necessary.”
+These regulations “are driving to the same storage limitation principle, which supports that organizations need to delete personal data when it’s no longer necessary.”
+Again, in this context “delete” could mean a range of data destruction methods, not all of them equally effective.

 In addition, data storage costs and storage limitations are significant challenges for organizations.